Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Quantum Principal Bundles

+is a qpb over $X_\Xi$ with a differential calculus \cite{lan4,lan2}.
 It is worth mentioning that the previous tensor product $\widetilde{\otimes}$ is the corresponding completion of the algebraic tensor product.
 Although this lies beyond the purely geometric--algebraic approach showed in the previous subsection, according to references \cite{lan4,lan2}, {\it mutatis mutandis}, everything still works.
-In addition, it is clear that $X_\Xi$ is stable under functional calculus.